IRIS Makran: Commercial service

 For a flag of convenience, she flew a Liberian flag during her entire career as a tanker, her registered port being Monrovia.

 The registered owner of Al Buhaira was Al Buhaira International Shipping Inc, a company based in Dubai.
 Later she was owned by Ionian Shipping Management LLC, another Emirati company in Fujairah.

 On 4 March 2013, Somali pirates unsuccessfully attempted to hijack her while she was sailing in the Arabian Sea in the international waters in the vicinity of Mukalla.
 According to a report by International Maritime Organization, "[f]our skiffs with around six persons in each skiff approached the tanker from her port bow, mid-ships and astern.
 A ladder and an RPG were sighted in the approaching skiffs", subsequently the master "raised the alarm, took anti-piracy measures, informed UKMTO and all non-essential crew retreated to the citadel.
 Onboard armed security team fired warning shots resulting in the skiffs stopping the approach at a distance of around four cables from the ship".

 Military service

 On 12 January 2021, she was officially commissioned into the navy.
 A day later, she participated in a missile exercise in the Gulf of Oman that included carrying commandos to the ship.

 In June 2021, Makran and the accompanying frigate were the first Iranian naval ships to reach the Atlantic without docking in an international port, according to official Iranian sources.
 Early media report incorrectly suggested they were bound for Venezuela, but the ships were bound for Saint Petersburg to attend Navy Day to commemorate the 325th anniversary of the Russian Navy foundation.
 Makran was reported to be carrying several fast attack craft.

+Makran was present at the BRICS "Will for Peace" joint naval exercise at Simon's Town, South Africa, in January 2026.

+Makran was destroyed by United States forces on 1 March 2026, the second day of hostilities in the 2026 Iran war, along with other Iranian vessels moored at the Bandar Abbas naval base.
+According to Chairman of the Joint Chiefs of Staff Dan Caine, the United States Navy used Tomahawk missiles to target Iranian naval assets.